H O M E

 with it.
 Your bug out plan must consider the following:

-1. What kind of hardship/disaster am I preparing for? (see SHTF or TEOTWAWKI and BOB/Defense)
+1. What kind of hardship/disaster am I preparing for? (see SHTF or TEOTWAWKI and BOB/Defense, Who is the Enemy and Survival Retreat)

 2. Where can I go which will be safer? (see Survival Retreat